 Allison Whipple Rockefeller, the founding chair of the Rachel Carson Awards Council, spoke at the ceremony with a nod to the award’s namesake and shared her passion for the projects and people the program honors.
 As guests dined on a locally sourced vegetarian menu for this event catered by Liz Neumark, owner of Great Performances and member of the Audubon Women in Conservation Council, emcee Audubon President and CEO David Yarnold said, “This annual luncheon provides a rare opportunity to acknowledge and celebrate the critical role American women have played, and continue to play, in conservation.
 We celebrate women today who are taking on climate change, environmental toxins, and the disappearance of adequate green space in our communities.
 I invite you to follow the example of each of the women we honored today, by stepping up your commitment to a healthy environment for birds and for people.”

-Guests included: Jamie Rappaport Clark, President & CEO of Defenders of Wildlife; Dr. Heidi Cullen, Chief Scientist, Climate Central; and Anne Thompson, NBC News’ Chief Environmental Affairs Correspondent Allison Rockefeller, Founding Chair of Women in Conservation Luncheon, David Yarnold, Audubon President and CEO; Rachel Carson Awards Council, Jane Alexander, Laureen Barber, Katie Carpenter, Jayni Chase, Margot Ernst, Jeanine Getz, Marian Heiskell, Fernanda Kellogg, Diane Lewis, MD, Shelly Malkin, Nina McLemore, Josephine Merck, Laura O’Donohue, Valerie Ohrstrom, Veronique Pittman, Elizabeth Titus Putnam, Deb Rivel, Warrie Price, Susan Cohn Rockefeller, Victoria Shaw, Flo Stone, Gini Stowe, Vivian Tam, Victoria Rose Whipple.
+Guests included: Jamie Rappaport Clark, President & CEO of Defenders of Wildlife; Dr. Heidi Cullen, Chief Scientist, Climate Central; and Anne Thompson, NBC News’ Chief Environmental Affairs Correspondent Allison Rockefeller, Founding Chair of Women in Conservation Luncheon, David Yarnold, Audubon President and CEO; Jane Alexander, Laureen Barber, Dominique Browning, Katie Carpenter, Jayni Chase, Ann Colley, Barbara de Portago, Margot Ernst, Gloria Fieldcamp, Alice Gabriel, Jeanine Behr Getz, Wendy Mills Gross, Amanda Hearst, Fernanda Kellogg, Diane Lewis, Anne Manice, Nina McLemore, Josephine Merck, Liz Neumark, Laura O’Donohue, Valerie Ohrstrom, Veronique Pittman, Deb Rivel, Warrie Price, Susan Cohn Rockefeller, Connie Roosevelt, Tracy Snyder, Flo Stone, Gini Stowe, Vivienne Tam, Karen Thomas, Victoria Rose Whipple, Cordelia Dietrich Zanger.

 ABOUT AUDUBON’S WOMEN IN CONSERVATION: